KaterinaWalter/webdocs/docs/unit04/proj402.md

   border: 10px solid black;
 }
 ```
+> Here, setting some general styles that will NOT change later on.

-➕ You can also create “layer” classes to add visual effects:
+➕ You can also define **classes** for certain visual effects:
 ```css
 .coffee {
   background: #6F4E37;